Watch Collecting

 Overview

-Watch collecting, sometimes framed with the tongue-in-cheek label "horological fixation," is a deep and sustained enthusiasm for timepieces: especially mechanical and luxury watches.
+Watch collecting, sometimes framed with the tongue-in-cheek label "horological fixation," is a deep and sustained enthusiasm for timepieces, above all mechanical and luxury watches.
 Enthusiasts prize the engineering of movements, the hand-finishing of components, brand heritage, and the tactile and aesthetic pleasures of a well-made watch.
-The interest is firmly non-sexual and belongs to the broad world of collecting and connoisseurship rather than to any clinical framework.
-This article traces its origins in the history of portable timekeeping, how the hobby took its modern shape, and the psychology and culture that surround it.
+The interest is firmly non-sexual and belongs to the world of collecting and connoisseurship rather than to any clinical framework.
+This article traces its origins in the history of portable timekeeping, how the hobby took its modern shape, the record-setting market that now surrounds it, and the psychology and culture behind the passion.

 History & origins